- All-electric powertrain

 The 2019 I-Pace rips off 4.5-second 0-60 mph times in traditional Jaguar form, but how it gets there is the transformative moment.
 A 90-kwh battery feeds twin electric motors to generate 394 horsepower and 512 pound-feet of torque.
 The motors split and spin power to all four wheels, with the ability to vary the feed depending on wheelspin.
 The I-Pace’s swift acceleration and power-tapdance ability has some drag applied in the form of 4,784 pounds of curb weight, but it’s a remarkable vehicle that can tramp through creek beds and slip through F1 hairpins as it probes the edges of its performance envelope.

-The EPA hasn’t rated its electric range but Jaguar estimates it at 240 miles.
-With 100-kw quick-charge support, the I-Pace can take 40 minutes to re-acquire an 80-percent charge for its battery pack–or it can take 13 hours to get up to full when plugged into a Level 2 household outlet.
+The 2019 I-Pace's 234-mile range is less than the 238 offered by the base Tesla Model X. With 100-kw quick-charge support, the I-Pace can take 40 minutes to re-acquire an 80-percent charge for its battery pack–or it can take 13 hours to get up to full when plugged into a Level 2 household outlet.

 Jaguar doesn’t talk about semi-autonomous driving with the I-Pace though it offers active lane control and adaptive cruise control.
 All versions come with power features, a twin-screen infotainment system with range-informed navigation, and an excellent 5-year, 60,000-mile warranty.
 With a base price in the low $70,000 range, a First Edition I-Pace can push near $90,000.